chinchalinchin/being-and-death/01_death.md

 2. `axiom of failed contingency`: Death is unknowable through phenomena (_appearance_).
 3. `axiom of non-equivalence`: Unknowability is phenomenally (_apparently_) equivalent to Nothing.

 With the first axiom, it is likely we all agree or are at least willing to grant truth long enough to see what follows.
-We then turn to the justification of the latter two axioms, as the meaning of either the `axiom of failed contingency` or the `axiom of non-equivalence` is not so self-evident at first glance.
+We then turn to the justification of the latter two axioms, as the meaning of either the `axiom of failed contingency` or the `axiom of non-equivalence` is not clear at first glance.

 [^3]: [p. ?, Vol 1, Section ?, Schopenhauer, The World As Will and Representation](https://www.gutenberg.org/ebooks/38427)